Most Cybersecurity Products Aren't Platforms and It's OK

 - Okta’s threat intelligence improves as more organizations contribute identity signals, creating a data advantage that a competitor can’t replicate through features alone.

-Okta’s identity expansion is a suite characteristic, while its shared identity data layer is platform one.
+Okta’s identity expansion is suite behavior, while its shared identity data layer is platform behavior.
 The two can coexist.
 Palo Alto Networks shows this pattern at a larger scale:

 -